nimbly-dev/nyctripdata_project/README.md

 - **Uniqueness**: The `dwid` is designed to be unique and deterministic.
 It is not random but derived from consistent values in the common columns.
 - **Deterministic Nature**: This ensures that the `dwid` remains consistent even if the data pipeline is run multiple times.
 This deterministic approach supports reliable upserts (updates and inserts) without duplication.

-By generating a `dwid` based on these key columns, we ensure consistent and unique identification across datasets, facilitating efficient data management and integration.
+By generating a `dwid` based on these key columns, we ensure consistent and unique identification across datasets, this also allows us to do an **upsert** operation whenever needed using this column.

 #### Partitioning in the Tripdata Tables